 - Participants MUST attend all four days and must be 18 or have parental consent

-- Participants should wear aerobic style workout clothes or loose comfortable clothing and sneakers.
+- Participants should wear /bring aerobic style workout clothes or loose comfortable clothing, sneakers and water.

 To develop and enhance the options of self-defense so they may become viable considerations to the woman who is attacked.

-Registration for April classes are now OPEN.
-Classes will be on:
+Registration is open for November classes.
+Classes will be held on:

 Please be prepared to attend all four days scheduled totaling 12 hours.